-This article applies to any email addresses you have asked us to set up in your Singlepage web hosting account.
+This article applies to any email addresses you have asked me to set up in your Singlepage web hosting account.

 You should only make changes to your email applications if: